MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 > [!TIP]
 > You can use a mix of manual and automatic matching.
 If you have manually matched entries, automatic matching will not overwrite your selections.

-## To match bank statement lines with bank account ledger entries manually
+## <a name="to-match-bank-statement-lines-with-bank-account-ledger-entries-manually"></a>To match bank statement lines with bank account ledger entries manually

 > [!TIP]
 > When matching lines and entries manually, the **Show All**, **Show Reversed Entries**, **Hide Reversed Entries**, and **Show Nonmatched** actions can make it easier to get an overview.
 By default, the bank account ledger entries don't include unmatched reversed entries.
 To include these entries in the list and match them manually, choose the **Show Reversed Entries** action.
 If you choose to hide reversed entries after you've made one or more matches, the matched entries are still shown.